An Improved Transfer Model: Randomized Transferable Machine

-With the development of deep neural networks, deep transfer method is attracting increasing interests as deep features can disentangle complex and high-level information underlying the data, making the feature representations more discriminative and informative to transfer tasks.
+With the development of deep neural networks, deep feature learning based transfer method is attracting increasing interests.
 Chen et al. \cite{chen2012marginalized} propose a marginalized stacked denoising autoencoder to learn deep features by reconstructing the randomly corrupted data.
-This approach achieves significant positive transfer performance on the cross domain sentiment analysis.
-Deep nonlinear feature coding \cite{Wei2016DeepNF} further boosts the transfer performance of Chen et al. \cite{chen2012marginalized} by considering feature alignment and nonlinearity exploration.
+Deep nonlinear feature coding \cite{Wei2016DeepNF} further boosts the transfer performance of \cite{chen2012marginalized} by considering the explicit feature alignment and the nonlinearity exploration.
 Long et al. \cite{long2015learning} develop a deep adaptation network (DAN) to learn transferable features.
-Multiple kernelized MMD is adopted to reduce domain discrepancies in the last 3 layers of DAN.
-Instead of focusing on the last 3 layers, Long et al. \cite{Long2017Deep} propose a joint adaptation network (JDN) to minimize the joint distribution of full layers of features through MMD.
+Multiple kernelized MMD is adopted to reduce domain discrepancies in the last three layers of DAN.
+Instead of focusing on the last three layers, a joint adaptation network (JDN) \cite{Long2017Deep} is proposed to minimize the joint distribution of full layers of features through MMD.
 Considering the class weight bias across domains, Yan et al. \cite{Yan2017Mind} develop a weighted domain adaptation network (WDAN), which improves the transfer performance of DAN.
 Apart from using MMD as distance metric, Ganin et al. \cite{ganin2016domain} propose an adversarial learning based method for transfer.
 It builds a domain discriminator to confuse the task of classifying domains.
-Following Ganin et al. \cite{ganin2016domain}, Tzeng et al. \cite{tzeng2017adversarial} propose to combine discriminative modelling, weight sharing, and generative adversarial learning.
-In Cai et al. \cite{cai2019learning}, semantic representations are explored by disentanglement.
+Following \cite{ganin2016domain}, Tzeng et al. \cite{tzeng2017adversarial} propose to combine discriminative modelling, weight sharing, and generative adversarial learning.
+Cai et al. \cite{cai2019learning} explore semantic representations by the disentanglement.
 A variational auto-encoder to reconstruct semantic latent variables and domain latent variables is proposed.
-Although generally more effective than subspace-based methods, many deep transfer learning methods are actually motivated from subspace-based ones, e.g., DAN is motivated by Pan et al. \cite{pan2011domain}.
+Although generally more effective than subspace-based methods, many deep transfer learning methods are actually motivated from subspace-based methods, e.g., DAN \cite{long2015learning} is motivated by TCA \cite{pan2011domain}.